-The TCxWave-x3x/x4x/x5x touch screen is optimized for the more recent operating systems, such as Windows 7, 8.1 or 10, which have the ability to respond to gestures in addition to classical single icon touches.
+The TCx Display touch screen is optimized for the more recent operating systems, such as Window 7, 8.1 and 10, which have the ability to respond to gestures in addition to classical single icon touches.
 The recommendation is to use the embedded drivers in the supported operating systems and use the OS control panel to configure the touch responses as desired.
 Further performance enhancements may be achieved by selectively modifying gesture features in the OS registry.
 An OEM driver is provided for legacy applications that require a HID pointer/mouse interface or audible beeper.
+The OEM driver is required for POSReady 2009.
 Available monitor association utilities are available in the OS control panel and the OEM driver for dual monitor setups.

-Two OEM drivers exist for this model, the original Ocular driver (TCxWave-x3x) and the new improved Elo driver v6.9.10.
+Two OEM drivers exist for this model, the older Ocular driver (TCx Display-5Cx) and the new improved Elo driver v6.9.10.
 It is recommended that the newer Elo driver be used when an OEM driver is required.